 "Yer Blues" has audible leftovers from a previous take in the left channel, namely John singing early placeholder lyrics leaking through the drum mic.
 The solo similarly has the originally-recorded solo bleed through Ringo's microphone in the left channel, while the right features the newly-recorded solo.

-"While My Guitar Gently Weeps" contains a surprising amount of missed notes and flubs, perhaps the most obvious being the ending where the band go out of synch with each other, as Paul ends up being the only one playing the correct chord sequence while the rest of the band switch chords way too early.
+"While My Guitar Gently Weeps" contains a surprising amount of missed notes and flubs, perhaps the most obvious being the ending where the band go out of sync with each other, as Paul ends up being the only one playing the correct chord sequence while the rest of the band switch chords way too early.

 Appended to the very beginning of "Revolution 9" is a barely-audible control room conversation between producer George Martin and Apple office manager Alistair Taylor.